mapp-john/fmc-api/README.md

 8. Migrate Prefilter rules to Access Rules
 9. Update Object Group with entries from txt file
 10. Export ACP and Prefilter Rules to CSV file
+11. Download Snort.org Rules
+12. Delete FTDs from FMC using Name or Model search
+13. Edit manager config for FTDs in bulk

 _____________________________________________________________________________________________
 ### **Basic URL GET Script**